-- e.
-The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - i. directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - ii. provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - 1.
-The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - i. directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - ii. provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - g.
+- ii. provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries. - g.
 The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - h.
-The Company is not declared as a willful defaulter by any bank of financial institution or other lender. - 35.
-The Company was incorporated during the year.
-Hence, the comparative figures have not been reported in the financial statements.
+The Company is not declared as a wilful defaulter by any bank of financial institution or other lender. - i.
+The Company has complied with the number of layers prescribed under the Companies Act, 2013.